- Download our Johannesburg Schools Guide

 Expats planning to drive should note that Joburg drivers often drive fast and recklessly, with minibus taxis generally being the worst offenders in this respect.
 For this reason, it’s vital to stay aware and ready to react at all times, especially when driving on the highway.

-Until they are granted permanent residence, expats can legally drive in South Africa using their own country's driving licence as long as it has a photograph of the driver, is valid and is in English.
-After that, they have one year to convert their driving licence to a South African one.
-If one's driving licence doesn't meet these requirements, an International Driving Permit (IDP) can be used instead.
+Until you are granted permanent residence, you can legally drive in South Africa using your home country’s valid driver’s licence as long as it has your photograph and is in English.
+After that, you have one year to convert your driver’s licence to a South African one.
+If your driver’s licence doesn’t meet these requirements, you can use an International Driving Permit (IDP) instead.

 Public transport in Johannesburg